FlorianReimold/ecal-cop/README.md

 ##### `ECAL_CORE_REGISTRATION` (Default: ON)
 - Enabling this option activates the eCAL registration layer.
 This layer is responsible for managing and registering different components within the eCAL ecosystem, facilitating communication between them.
-- Requires serilization library google::protobuf or cereal.

 ##### `ECAL_CORE_PUBLISHER` (Default: ON)
 - Enabling this option includes the eCAL publisher functionality.
 This is essential for components that need to publish data to the eCAL communication infrastructure.
-- Requires serilization library google::protobuf or cereal.

 ##### `ECAL_CORE_SUBSCRIBER` (Default: ON)
 - Enabling this option includes the eCAL subscriber functionality.
 This is crucial for components that need to subscribe to and receive data from the eCAL communication infrastructure.
-- Requires serilization library google::protobuf or cereal.

 ##### `ECAL_CORE_TIMEPLUGIN` (Default: ON)
 Enabling this option includes the eCAL time plugin functionality.
 This allows for precise synchronization of time across different components using eCAL.

-##### `ECAL_CORE_NANOPB` (Default: ON)
-Enabling this option would use the NanoPb library for internal serialization within eCAL.
-Note that this option is exclusive of `ECAL_CORE_PROTOBUF`.

-##### `ECAL_CORE_PROTOBUF` (Default: OFF)
-Enabling this option uses Google Protocol Buffers for internal serialization within eCAL.
-Note that this option is exclusive of `ECAL_CORE_NANOPB`.

 Note: Please adjust these options based on your project's needs, ensuring that the selected features align with your desired functionality and dependencies.